Dynamic access pricing control for fair and stable resource sharing

-We will assume $K_R> \mu^*$, so that the arrival rate for the first queue exceeds the service rate for the second queue.
-Otherwise, it is clear that the second queue will always empty and so there is no interesting dynamics and no real requirement for an access policy to the second queue.
+We will assume $K_R> \mu^*$, so that the arrival rate for the demand queue exceeds the service rate for the service queue.
+Otherwise, it is clear that the second queue will always be empty so there are no interesting dynamics and no real requirement for an access policy to the resource.
 The function $\alpha:\R_{\geq 0}\to \R_{>0}$ will be chosen as a continuously differentiable function, to determine the desired fixed points of our system.
-Note that for any $\alpha$ of this type the fixed point conditions for \eqref{eq:system} are that $(R^*,q^*) \in \R^2_{\geq 0}$ is a fixed point of \eqref{eq:system} if and only if
+As we will see, the exact nature of $\alpha(q)$ critically affects the number of fixed points in our system.
+Note also that for any $\alpha(q)$ of this type, $(R^*,q^*) \in \R^2_{\geq 0}$ is a fixed point of \eqref{eq:system} if and only if

-We aim to have two fixed points corresponding to the low and high congestion regimes of the queues.
-If the desired equilibrium prices of our system are $0<p_1< \beta q_m$ in the low congestion regime, in which $q \in [0,q_m)$ and $0<p_2<\beta q_m$ in the high congestion regime in which $q \in (q_m, 2 q_m]$, then we obtain for the corresponding fixed points $(R_1^*,q_1^*)$ and $(R_2^*,q_2^*)$ the conditions that
+We aim to have two fixed points corresponding to the low and high congestion regimes of the queues, as defined through Eq. \eqref{eq:costfunction}.
+Our rationale for targeting two points is to use one of the fixed points to give a desired level of performance when the price-unresponsive (inelastic) traffic is not present, i.e., the stable equilibrium; and to use the other, i.e., unstable equilibrium, as a \enquote{spring} to push the system back to the desired stable equilibrium when the price-unresponsive traffic leaves the system.
+If the desired equilibrium prices of our system are $0<p_1< \beta q_m$ in the low congestion regime, in which $q \in [0,q_m)$ and $0<p_2<\beta q_m$ in the high congestion regime in which $q \in (q_m, 2 q_m]$, then we obtain for the corresponding fixed points $(R^s,q^s)$ and $(R^u,q^u)$ the conditions that

 and